Villain (2017 film): Plot

 The plot begins with the murder of three men who are killed by drug injection at gunpoint.
 ADGP Mathew Manjooran IPS is retiring after a sabbatical; on his last day at work, he is called by the DGP to investigate the case.
 Mathew is initially reluctant to help the Police in investigating the case but realizing the pressure on the DGP and knowing about his medical condition finally decides to takes over the case.
 He is aided by 2 officers, ASP Harshitha Chopra and DSP Iqbal.
 Harshitha tells that she saw a woman wearing a burqa rushing into a restaurant on the night of the murder; she offered help, but the woman refused and ran away.
 7 months ago, Mathew arrests drug lord Felix.
 D. Vincent, who escapes from custody.
 Mathew and his wife Neelima accompany their daughter to her new college in Delhi.
 While en route, he receives duty call and returns to work, leaving his family to continue their journey alone.
 Their car is hit by a lorry, leaving his daughter dead and Neelima comatose.

 Meanwhile, Three more men are murdered in the same fashion; the victims have a connection with Tharakan's hospital.
 Mathew deduces the killer to be Shaktivel Palanisamy, a Tamil doctor who works at the hospital.
 Shaktivel dark past reveals that his father committed suicide, and witnessing his death causes Shaktivel mental trauma; he sees incidents of malpractice in the hospital, and after graduating, he starts killing the perpetrators, with his girlfriend Dr. Shreya as an accomplice (the woman in the burqa).
 Mathew requests DGP to relieve him from the case as now the culprit is revealed and decides to leave the man hunt operation to state police machinery.
 Harshitha finds out that Mathew's family was murdered by Felix.
 She informs Mathew, who already knows this and shows no interest.
 They receive a video message from Shreya, revealing Felix's location.

 Mathew fights Felix and is about to kill him, but draws back, realizing that Shaktivel had targeted Felix, and instead arrests him.
-Mathew learns that it was Iqbal who helped Felix escape from Policy custody.
+Mathew learns that it was Iqbal who helped Felix escape from Police custody.
 Mathew asks Iqbal to surrender to the Police.
 Mathew discovers that Shaktivel's next target is the DGP, who threatened a patient named Khalid Musthafa in Tharakan's hospital, who later died in an unknown accident.
 Mathew is sedated, and Shreya takes him to Shaktivel, who plans to kill the DGP in front of him.
 DGP convinces Mathew that he had threatened Musthafa fearing a great financial loss but has no role in his death.
 Mathew tries to dissuade Shaktivel, who believes that the legal system is corrupt and that what he does is alternative justice.
 He reveals that Mathew mercy-killed Neelima.
 They argue and engage in hand-to-hand combat; Mathew defeats Shaktivel, but spares him because he believes that Shaktivel could still become a good doctor after treating his mental illness.
 Mathew is then seen building a school completing Neelima's last wish.